 Anargrin sighed.
 So he needed to infiltrate it, this job was just getting more and more complicated.

 He found the alleyway and slipped from the mob down into its depths.
-He was endowed in darkness and his eyes adjusted in a second.
+The darkness endowed him and his eyes adjusted in a second.
 Even before his enhancement by the Ritual, his natural low light vision would've pierced the dark with ease.

 'Okay, Anargrin,' he said.
 'Let's just hope you find something that'll quickly and easily lead you to the murderer.'